eslint/eslint/docs/src/use/configure/migration-guide.md

 Eslintrc files let you configure the linter itself with the `noInlineConfig` and `reportUnusedDisableDirectives` properties.

 The flat config system introduces a new top-level property `linterOptions` that you can use to configure the linter.
-In the `linterOptions` object, you can include `noInlineConfig`, `reportUnusedDisableDirectives`, and `reportUnusedInlineConfigs`.
+In the `linterOptions` object, you can include `noInlineConfig` and `reportUnusedDisableDirectives`.

 For example, here's an eslintrc file with linter options enabled: